 When to Drink Chateau La Tour de Mons, Anticipated Maturity, Decanting Time

 Chateau La Tour de Mons can be enjoyed on the young side with an hour or sometimes a bit more of decanting.
-However, the wine is usually better with 2-5 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
+However, the wine is usually better at 2-5 years of bottle age.
+Of course, that can vary slightly, depending on the vintage character.

 In the best years, the wine will best between 7-15 years of age after the vintage.
 Young vintages can be decanted for an average of 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.